 Uncle in Korean (Father’s side)

-There are four ways on how to call your uncle from your father’s side.
+There are four ways how to call your uncle from your father’s side.
 Keep in mind that even a change in his marital status affects how you should address him.

 father’s unmarried younger brother